Autotrader cars

 The higher the number of miles that your car has completed, the lower the trade-in value of your car is likely to be.

 Selling your car when it has completed anything between 40,000 to 70,000 miles is often considered the ideal.
-Once your car’s mileage hits six digits, its trade-in value will probably decrease further.
+Once your car’s mileage hits six digits, its trade-in value typically drops more sharply, regardless of fuel type.

 4. March and September plate changes

-People are usually looking to buy new cars during March and September when the new registration plates are released.
+People are usually looking to buy new cars during March and September when the new registration plates are released, and so sell their current car around the same time.

 5. Seasonality